-As their name suggests, they are mostly green in color.
-Most individuals have a vivid, grass-green body, though it may be lighter or darker.
-Their dorsal color may be interspersed with markings of white, yellow, black or blue.
+Most green tree pythons have a vivid, grass-green body, although it may be lighter or darker in color.
+Their dorsal color may be interspersed with markings of white, yellow, black, or blue.

-Technically, it’s incorrect to refer to localities as “morphs,” as they occur naturally – they aren’t a result of selective breeding.
-However, they are often colloquially called morphs.
+Technically, it’s incorrect to refer to localities as “morphs,” as they occur naturally.
+They aren’t a result of selective breeding.
+However, they are often colloquially called green tree python morphs.

-All green tree pythons are green – at least partially.
+All green tree pythons are green, at least partially.
 However, you may have seen photos of bright yellow or red-green tree pythons.
-Your eyes aren’t deceiving you – these are just juveniles.
+Your eyes aren’t deceiving you as they are just juveniles.

-Between 6 and 24 months, they go through a process called ontogenetic color change.
-This transforms their scales into the classic green.
-Red babies turn orange and then yellow before going green, so their transition can take longer.
+When they’re between 6 and 24 months of age, they go through a process called ontogenetic color change.
+This transforms their scales into a classic green.
+Red babies turn orange and then yellow before going green, so their transition can take a little longer.

-According to Biology Letters, this color change helps to camouflage them.
-Adult green tree pythons spend more time in the forest canopy, amongst green leaves.
+According to Biology Letters, this color change helps to camouflage these snakes in the wild.
+Adult green tree pythons spend more time in the forest canopy, among the green leaves.
 Babies, on the other hand, spend more time at the edge of the forest.

-When buying a green tree python morph, be aware of this color change.
-If the snake is less than three years old, it may still change in appearance drastically.
+When getting a green tree python, be aware of this color change.
+If the snake is less than three years old, it may still change in appearance.

 The localities you can find for sale in this country are all from Indonesia (or have been captive-bred in the U.S. from Indonesian heritage).